 Take stock – Write a list of what you have in your freezer, fridge and cupboards in preparation for your meal planning.
 This month will be the month that you use up all the random things that have been at the back of your cupboards or hidden at the bottom of your freezer drawer – no matter how creative you need to be to use it up.

 Meal plan, meal plan, meal plan – Can you tell I’m a meal planning advocate?
 The more you meal plan, the less you’ll spend throughout the month.
 Use the list you’ve written of the food you have in the house already as a base for your meal plan and try to incorporate as much of that as possible in your meal plan – the more you use up, the less you’ll have to buy when you go shopping.

 Shop wisely – For starters, write a list when you work out your meal plan and when you go shopping – stick to it!!!
 I have a freezer drawer filled with frozen veg (I’m a huge frozen veg fan) which means that I won’t be having to nip out to the shop midweek to top up my fresh veg.
-We also have plenty of frozen fruits and smoothie packs to top up our fruit supplies although I’m not sure if I can make the fruit I buy in one shop last a whole week but I can get Mr Frugal to buy some apples, bananas and satsumas on his way home from work.
+We also have plenty of frozen fruits and smoothie packs to top up our fruit supplies although I’m not sure if I can make the fruit I buy in one shop last a whole week but I’m OK with a quick midweek pop to the shop on my way home from work to pick up a few bits of fruit and veg.
 I wouldn’t not buy fruit when we need it just because I don’t want to spend that day because fruit is good for us all and not something I’d do without if I can help it.

 Be clever with your cooking – Choose foods that you can stretch into more than one meal (gammon and chicken do brilliantly for this) and keep a portion aside where possible to make lunch for you next day.
 Do some batch cooking so you have an extra meal for the family to pop in the freezer for another time – I spent a day on Saturday doing this so I have plenty of meals ready to go.